hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 The Verifier is, according to the IETF RATS architecture {{RFC9334}}, "a role performed by an entity that appraises the validity of Evidence about an Attester and produces Attestation Results to be used by a Relying Party."
-Since the Attester validates Evidence it is also the source of the nonce, at least indirectly, to check for replay.
+Since the Verifier validates Evidence it is also the source of the nonce to check for replay.

-Once the nonce is available to the RA/CA, the nonce MUST be copied to the respective structure, as described in {{EST}} and {{CMP}}.
 The nonce value MUST contain a random byte sequence whereby the length depends on the used remote attestation technology.
+Since the nonce is relayed with the RA/CA, it MUST be copied to the respective structure, as described in {{EST}} and {{CMP}}, for transmission to the Attester.

 For example, the PSA attestation token {{I-D.tschofenig-rats-psa-token}}
 supports nonces of length 32, 48 and 64 bytes.
 Other attestation technologies use nonces of similar length.
 The assumption in this specification is that the RA/CA have out-of-band knowledge about the required nonce length required for the attestation technology used by the end entity.
+The nonces of incorrect length will cause the remote attestation protocol to fail.

 When the end entity receives the nonce it MUST use it, if remote attestation is available and supports nonces.
 It is better for an